What is 9-1-1 service?

 T9-1-1 is not available in B9-1-1 areas and isn't compatible with Wi-Fi calling.

 Access to 9-1-1 emergency service is included in your Virgin Plus rate plan.
 However, in some provinces, an additional fee is charged and remitted to the provincial government at their request.

 The additional monthly fee is as follows and remains subject to change:

 Limitations of dialing 9-1-1 using third party VoIP apps on select Android devices.

 An issue has been identified that may affect wireless Members using VoIP-based apps like Viber and Skype on Android OS phones.

 If you use one of these apps to make calls, you may be unable to reach 9-1-1 in case of an emergency.

 This issue is not specific to Virgin Plus and it could affect Members with any wireless service provider.

-We recommend Members avoid using VoIP apps as their default dialer until this issue is resolved.
+We recommend Members avoid using VoIP apps as their default dialer.

 To avoid using VoIP apps as a default dialer and ensure 9-1-1 calls can be made, we strongly recommend Members follow these steps: